Oneness (film): Development

 In December 2021, Priyakanta Laishram had stated that the film is inspired by one of the rare cases of gay honor killing in Northeast India and it took him two years to develop and finalise the script.
 It was revealed that the film, which would star Maya Choudhury, Priyakanta Laishram, Suraj Ngashepam, and Sachinker Sagolsem in the key roles, will begin production by the end of January 2022.

+It was reported that Laishram was contacted in 2020 by a relative of the real-life individual who inspired the film, who shared personal diaries and family recollections that informed the screenplay.
+According to the publication, the individual was soft-spoken, did not identify with an effeminate manner of expression, preferred wearing makeup, and kept his hair slightly long with front bangs.
+The report stated that these characteristics were reflected in the film, while names, locations and certain events were fictionalised to protect the identities of those involved.

 On The Indian Express, Laishram stated that it took him eight months to find an actor to play a gay character.

 In an interview with India Today, Laishram claimed that because the film is based on a true story, he did most of the research and played a significant role in reconstructing the events.

-Speaking on finances, Laishram said on Scroll.in that after two years of struggling to produce Oneness, his partner, Roushil Singla, helped him out financially and that he sincerely shared his idea and was eager to join as one of the producers.
+Speaking on finances, Laishram said on Scroll.in that after two years of struggling to produce Oneness, Roushil Singla, helped him out financially and that he sincerely shared his idea and was eager to join as one of the producers.